 VWL collects all payments under the leases in this pool into a collection account under its name.
 In the event of a servicer bankruptcy, commingling losses may arise.
-Commingling risk on collections is mitigated by the rating of the servicer at closing, a monthly sweep of collections to the issuer account, a requirement to advance expected collections before each collection period upon a downgrade of VW FS or, subsequently, a company holding directly at last 50% of the shares in the seller, below Baa1 and the automatic termination of collection authority upon servicer insolvency.
+Commingling risk on collections is mitigated by (1) the rating of the servicer at closing, (2) the monthly sweep of collections to the issuer account, (3) a requirement to advance expected collections before each collection period upon a downgrade of VWB below Baa2 and (4) the automatic termination of collection authority upon servicer insolvency.